secorolab/floorplan-object-modelling-and-placement/README.md

 * **Model objects with movement constraits**: the tool enables the specification of objects with revolute, prismatic, or fixed joints.
 * **Place objects in indoor environments**: by using the composable modelling approach the FloorPlan models can become scenes filled with objects with ease.
 * **Model object states**: the tool allows for finate state machines for objects with motion constraints to be modelled, as well as selecting the intial state of each object in the scene.
 * **Gazebo world generation and plugin**: the tool generates SDF format world files for gazebo, while a companion plugin sets up the scene as determined by the initial state.
+The plugin is available [here](https://github.com/hbrs-sesame/floorplan-gazebo-initial-state-plugin)

 ## Getting Startedith Python 3.8.10,